 “For in Him dwells all the fullness of the Godhead bodily; and you are complete in Him, who is the head of all principality and power.”
 (Colossians 2:9-10 NKJV)

-You cannot fall into temptation to sin without first being dissatisfied and drawn away and enticed by your own lust or desire.
+You cannot fall into temptation to sin without first being dissatisfied and drawn away or enticed by your own lust or desire.

-The Scripture clearly states: “But each one is tempted when he is carried away and enticed by his own lust.”
-(Jam.
-1:14 NASB).
+James writes, “But each one is tempted when he is carried away and enticed by his own lust.”
+(James 1:14 NASB).

-Adam and Eve fell into Satan’s temptation to eat the forbidden fruit of the tree of the knowledge of good and evil because they were dissatisfied with who they were and what they had in God, and were carried away and enticed by their own lust.
+Adam and Eve fell into Satan’s temptation to eat the forbidden fruit of the tree of the knowledge of good and evil because they were dissatisfied with who they were and what they had in God and thus were carried away and enticed by their own lust.